-Finally, and most importantly, while the female college completion rate rebounded from its post-Vietnam era after 1980, the male college completion rate has never returned to its pre-1975 trajectory, as shown earlier in Figure 3.
+to its pre-1975 trajectory, as shown earlier in Fig. 3.
 While the data in that figure only cover the period from 1963 forward, the slow growth of college attainment is even more striking when placed against a longer historical backdrop.
-Between 1940 and 1980, the fraction of young adults ages 25 to 34 who had completed a four-year college degree at the start of each decade increased three-fold among both sexes, from 5 percent and 7 percent among females and males, respectively, in 1940 to 20 percent and 27 percent, respectively, in 1980.
+Between 1940 and 1980, the fraction of young adults aged 25 to 34 who had completed a four-year college degree at the start of each decade increased three-fold among both sexes, from 5 percent and 7 percent among females and males, respectively, in 1940 to 20 percent and 27 percent, respectively, in 1980.
 After 1980, however, this trajectory shifted differentially by sex.
 College completion among young adult females slowed in the 1980s but then rebounded in the subsequent two decades.
 Male college attainment, by contrast, peaked with the cohort that was age 25-34 in 1980.
 Even in 2008, it remained below its 1980 level.
 Cumulatively, these trends inverted the male to female gap in college completion among young adults.
 This gap stood at positive 7 percentage points in 1980 and negative 7 percentage points in 2008.

-2.3 Real wage levels by skill group
+2.3.
+Real wage levels by skill group

-A limitation of the college/high-school wage premium as a measure of the market value of skill is that it necessarily omits information on real wage levels.
-Stated differently, a rising college wage premium is consistent with a rising real college wage, a falling real high-school wage, or both.
+A limitation of the college/high school wage premium as a measure of the market value of skill is that it necessarily omits information on real wage levels.
+Stated differently, a rising college wage premium is consistent with a rising real college wage, a falling real high school wage, or both.
 Movements in real as well as relative wages will prove crucial to our interpretation of the data.
 As shown formally in Section 3, canonical models used to analyze the college premium robustly predict that demand shifts favoring skilled workers will both raise the skill premium and boost the real earnings of all skill groups (e.g., college and high school workers).
-This prediction appears strikingly at odds with the data, as first reported by Katz and Murphy (1992), and shown in the two panels of Figure 4.
+This prediction appears strikingly at odds with the data, as first reported by Katz and Murphy (1992), and shown in the two panels of Fig. 4.
 This figure plots the evolution of real log earnings by gender and education level for the same samples of full-time, full-year workers used above.
 Each series is normalized at zero in the starting year of 1963, with subsequent values corresponding to the log change in earnings for each group relative to its 1963 level.
 All values are deflated using the Personal Consumption Expenditure Deflator, produced by the US Bureau of Economic Analysis.

 In the first decade of the sample period, years 1963 through 1973, real wages rose steeply and relatively uniformly for both genders and all education groups.
 Log wage growth in this ten year period averaged approximately 20 percent.
 Following the first oil shock in 1973, wage levels fell sharply initially, and then stagnated for the remainder of the decade.
 Notably, this stagnation was also relatively uniform among genders and education groups.
 In 1980, wage stagnation gave way to three decades of rising inequality between education groups, accompanied by low overall rates of earnings growth-particularly among males.
 Real wages rose for highly educated workers, particularly workers with a post-college education, and fell steeply for less educated workers, particularly less educated males.
-Table 1 provides many additional details on the evolution of real wage levels by sex, education, and experience groups during this period.
+Tables 1a and 1b provide many additional details on the evolution of real wage levels by sex, education, and experience groups during this period.